 Britain tells airlines to stop selling flights they can't deliver

-Airports across Europe have struggled to cope with the rebound in demand but British airports are facing a particularly difficult week as a school half-term holiday combines with a long Jubilee public holiday weekend.
+Airports across Europe have struggled to cope with a post-pandemic rebound in demand, but British airports are facing a particularly difficult week as a school half-term holiday combines with a long public holiday weekend to mark Queen Elizabeth's 70 years on the throne.

-Airports faced similar queues over the Easter vacation, and Shapps said that while some steps had been taken, there had not been the progress that is needed.
+Airports faced similar queues over the Easter vacation earlier this year and Shapps said that while some steps had been taken, there had not been the progress that is needed.

 "We need to make sure there is no repeat of the scenes witnessed over the last few days.
-Despite government warnings, operators seriously oversold flights and holidays relative to their capacity to deliver," Shapps said.
+Despite government warnings, operators seriously oversold flights and holidays relative to their capacity to deliver," Shapps said, adding he would meet industry officials to discuss the issues.

 "This must not happen again and all efforts should be directed at there being no repeat of this over the summer."